-The purpose of this study is to find the highest dose of an investigational drug called nivolumab (BMS-936558) in patients with multiple myeloma, non-Hodgkin lymphoma, Hodgkin lymphoma, or chronic myelogenous leukemia that persists or has returned despite prior therapy.
+The purpose of this study is to find the highest dose of nivolumab (BMS-936558) in patients with multiple myeloma, non-Hodgkin lymphoma, Hodgkin lymphoma, or chronic myelogenous leukemia that persists or has returned despite prior therapy.
 Nivolumab boosts the body’s immune system by targeting a protein on white blood cells called PD-1.

 PD-1 normally maintains the balance of the immune system by shutting it down at the right time.
 Some cancers take advantage of this shut-down mechanism by activating PD-1, enabling them to escape attack by the body’s white blood cells.
 Nivolumab binds to and inactivates PD-1, enhancing the body’s ability to detect and destroy cancer cells.

 Nivolumab is approved for treating melanoma and some metastatic squamous cell lung cancers; its use for treating other cancers is considered investigational.
 It is given intravenously (by vein).